 Disclose promptly, in writing, any personal situation or transaction that is or may be in conflict with the company's policy on conflicts of interest.
-Advice should be sought from Contracts & Procurement, Human Resources, or Legal.
+Advice should be sought from the company ethics officer or legal counsel.

 Hiring of Relatives